tylerhutson18/SourceKontrol/README.md

 It is also required that Command Line Tools be installed to allow the plug-in to communicate with GitHub.

+The plug-in will check upon loading whether you're in an initialized repository.
+When switching between projects, make sure you close out of all others and reload your current project.

 ## Get Started

 To get started with this plug-in, you will need to set up a GitHub repository for your project.